Download a PDF of this information.

-Lymphangioleiomyomatosis (LAM) is a lung disease that affects almost exclusively women, usually between the onset of puberty and menopause.
+Lymphangioleiomyomatosis (LAM) is a lung disease that affects women more often than men, usually between the onset of puberty and menopause.
 LAM has also been reported in older women with TSC, but it is not clear when the disease developed in these individuals.
 The precise number of individuals who have LAM is not known.
 Scientists estimate that there may be up to 300,000 women with the disease worldwide if you include both individuals who have TSC and LAM and those with sporadic LAM (60% of these individuals have kidney tumors, but no other manifestations of TSC).
 Smolarek and colleagues (1998) identified mutations in the TSC2 gene in individuals with sporadic LAM, indicating that LAM is caused by mutations in the same gene(s) as TSC.

 LAM is characterized by an unusual type of muscle cell that invades the lungs, airways, and blood and lymph vessels.
 The source of the cells that invade the lung is not clear, although the uterus and angiomyolipomas are possible candidates.
 Over time, these muscle cells destroy the lungs and make it difficult for oxygen to get across the wall of the airway and into the blood cells.
 This prevents the lungs from providing oxygen to the rest of the body.

 The word lymphangioleiomyomatosis can be broken down into its parts to help explain what the disease is.
 Lymph- and angio- refer to the lymphatic and blood vessels in the body, respectively.
-The lymph nodes and lymphatic vessels are involved in the lung, and the cysts that form in the lung may contain lymph fluid.
+The lymph nodes and lymphatic vessels are involved in the lung.
 Leiomyomatosis refers to the formation of the unusual muscle cells in the lung.

 Pulmonary LAM has a distinctive appearance on the CT scan of the chest and on pathological examination of lung specimens that are removed at the time of transplant.
-The lungs of an individual with TSC who has LAM contains a multitude of cysts, varying in size from a few millimeters to several centimeters, that take the place of the normal fine lacy pattern of the normal lung.
-The cysts are usually empty, but they may contain lymph fluid, referred to as chylous fluid.
-The walls of the airways become infiltrated with muscle cells and cysts, and become thickened and distorted.
+The lungs of an individual with TSC who has LAM contain a multitude of air-filled cysts, varying in size from a few millimeters to several centimeters, that take the place of the normal fine lacy pattern of the normal lung.
+The walls of the airways are infiltrated with abnormal muscle cells and cysts, and become thickened and distorted.

-If an individual has many cystic lesions, as is the case with severe LAM, they may have respiratory insufficiency and/or pulmonary hypertension (PHT; high blood pressure in the arteries that supply the lungs).
-Once PHT has been diagnosed, often more medical care is needed, including regular follow-up with a cardiologist or pulmonologist trained in caring for individuals with PHT.
+If an individual has many cystic lesions, as is the case with severe LAM, they may develop respiratory insufficiency and/or pulmonary hypertension (high blood pressure in the arteries that supply the lungs).

 - Chest X-ray: This is a simple procedure that produces a picture of the lungs and other tissues in the chest.
 The chest x-ray is used to diagnose a pneumothorax or the presence of fluid in the chest cavity.
-The cysts that are suggestive of LAM can be difficult to see on a chest x-ray, and the results of this test are often not diagnostic.
+The cysts that are suggestive of LAM can be difficult to see on a chest x-ray, and therefore a chest x-ray is usually not sufficient for diagnosis.

 - Pulmonary function tests: To perform pulmonary function tests (PFT), the individual breathes through a mouthpiece into a spirometer (a machine that measures the volume of air in the lungs, the movement of air into and out of the lungs, and the movement of oxygen from the lungs into the blood.
 Because other lung problems can also affect lung function, PFTs do not provide a diagnosis of LAM.
-However, this test can be used for screening for lung disease and to determine the effects that lung involvement in TSC have on lung performance over time, but cannot be used to make a diagnosis.
+However, this test can be used for screening for lung disease and to determine the severity of effects that lung involvement in TSC have on lung performance over time.

 - Computed tomography: High resolution computed tomography (CT) is the most useful imaging test for diagnosing LAM or MMPH in individuals with TSC.
 The presence of thin-walled cysts and/or nodules can be observed using a CT scan of the lungs.
 CT scans of the abdomen that images the kidneys will also provide information about the presence of kidney tumors (angiomyolipomas) in both individuals with TSC and those with sporadic LAM.

-- Lung biopsy: An open lung biopsy should be performed only as a last resort to diagnose LAM.
+- Lung biopsy: A lung biopsy should be performed only as a last resort to diagnose LAM.
 In this procedure, a few small pieces of lung tissue are removed through an incision made in the chest wall between the ribs.
 This procedure must be done in the hospital under general anesthesia.
 In general, lung biopsy is not required to diagnose LAM in women with TSC who have characteristic lung cysts on CT scan.
 When lung biopsy is performed, it may be done via thoracoscopy or transbronchial biopsy.

 Several clinical trials are underway at TSC and LAM clinic sites.
 Some women and men with TSC and LAM may be eligible to participate in clinical studies at the Clinical Center at the National Institutes of Health in Bethesda, MD.
-Contact information for this study is included in Information Sheet about Current Clinical Trials and Studies.
+The LAM Foundation can be contacted for up-to-date information about LAM research studies and trials.